BassOmegaX/dmc1mechanics/README.md

 It is possible for the core to break immediately after a single attack after starting the second or third fight.
 I am not sure what causes this(likely to be a bug?)

+### Final Core

+When Nightmare 3 is defeated, he reveals his final core, which is always red.
+He restores 2000 HP, and the final core has 2000.
+When it reaches under 1000, it breaks.

 # Bestiary

 ## Marionettes and Bloody Mari